Folders are useful because they enable you to create lists of questions that you can assign or share. Folders enable you to:

 - Arrange the questions in a particular order

-- Reuse assignments over time
+- Reuse assignments over time from one year to the next

 Note: Only licensed teachers can use folders.
 If you are not an approved teacher at a licensed school, please explore our pricing page.